jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Virtual Consoles?

   With the X system the idea of having discrete terminals went away.
 Now you could have multiple *virtual terminals* on one system that emulated the features of a DEC VT-100 or VT-220 terminal.
-IF you hit the  ```ctrl + alt + F1-F7``` within your Linux distro you will jump to 1 of 7 different virtual terminals enabled by default.
+If you hit the  ```ctrl + alt + F1-F7``` within your Linux distro you will jump to 1 of 7 different virtual terminals enabled by default.
 Usually F7 is the default GUI but it can vary from operating system to operating system.

 ## Along Comes an X